Wrestling at the 2022 Commonwealth Games – Women's freestyle 68 kg

 The Women's freestyle 68 kg wrestling competitions at the 2022 Commonwealth Games in Birmingham, England took place on 5 August at the Coventry Arena.
 A total of nine competitors from nine nations took part.

+This freestyle wrestling competition consists of a single-elimination tournament, with a repechage used to determine the winner of two bronze medals.
+The two finalists face off for gold and silver medals.
+Each wrestler who loses to one of the two finalists moves into the repechage, culminating in a pair of bronze medal matches featuring the semifinal losers each facing the remaining repechage opponent from their half of the bracket.